By Emily Rasmussen

 On Oct.
 6, 2017, Judge Kim Dunning issued a stay during the hearing, which temporarily halts the proceeding.
 Dunning’s main reason for delaying a trial (both on Aug.
 11 and on Oct.
 6) was an earlier lawsuit filed by a group known as Save Our Historic Town Center that’s currently in the Court of Appeals.
 The group alleged that a 2014 proposed project—the Urban Village hotel and villas—was inconsistent with the city’s general plan.
 That project was intended for the same piece of land that the Hotel Capistrano is set to occupy.

-When City Council approved the Urban Village project in 2014, the CEQA document for the project included a mitigated negative declaration (MND), which identified the Forster Street extension as being consistent with the HTCMP, among other permit and modification approvals.
+When City Council approved the Urban Village project in 2014, the CEQA document for the project included a mitigated negative declaration (MND), which identified the Forster Street extension as being consistent with the Historic Town Center Master Plan (HTCMP), among other permit and modification approvals.
 In 2015, City Council repealed the Urban Village project resolution, which included the repeal of the MND.

 In the midst of multiple legal battles against the city by the Urban Village Development Co., O Properties had already entered into an agreement with Stratus for Hotel Capistrano.
 The Hotel Capistrano approvals were pegged to the MND prepared in anticipation of Urban Village; the city issued an addendum to the MND and it did not initiate a new CEQA process, according to the court’s procedural history on the case.